Why I'm worried.

 The military is being pressured to obey illegal orders.

-Every service member learns two things on day one.
-Follow lawful orders.
-Refuse unlawful ones.
-That's the law, going back to the Nuremberg trials after World War II.
-When civilian leaders accuse officers of "sedition" just for reminding their troops about this duty, nobody has to issue an actual order.
+Every soldier is trained to refuse an unlawful order.
+That rule came out of the Nuremberg trials after World War II.
+What happens when civilian leaders accuse officers of "sedition" just for reminding troops of that duty?
+Nobody has to issue an actual order.
 The threat does the work.

 In November 2025, six members of Congress, all veterans of the military or intelligence community, released a video reminding service members of this duty.
 Sen. Mark Kelly (D-Ariz.) was one of them.
 The President publicly called the video "seditious" and said the lawmakers' conduct was "punishable by death."1 Defense Secretary Pete Hegseth called the group the "Seditious Six."1